 TGaz Editor: Modify the following paragraphs in P115L4-15 as shown below:

-If the STA in which dot11FineTimingMsmtRespActivated is true supports Passive TB Ranging.
-It shall set the Passive TB Ranging Responder Measurement Support field of the Extended Capabilities element to 1.
+A STA in which both dot11FineTimingMsmtRespActivated and dot11PassiveTBRangingResponderImplemented (#3165) are true, shall set the Passive TB Ranging Responder Measurement Support field of the Extended Capabilities element to 1.
 Otherwise it shall set the Passive TB Ranging Responder Measurement Support field of the Extended Capabilities element to 0.
-If the STA in which dot11FineTimingMsmtInitActivated is true supports Passive TB Ranging.
-It shall set the Passive TB Ranging Initiator Measurement Support field of the Extended Capabilities element to 1.
+A STA in which dot11FineTimingMsmtInitActivated and dot11PassiveTBRangingInitiatorImplemented (#3166) are true, shall set the Passive TB Ranging Initiator Measurement Support field of the Extended Capabilities element to 1.
 Otherwise it shall set the Passive TB Ranging Initiator Measurement Support field of the Extended Capabilities element to 0.